wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VI.3

 <p class=fip id=p3>
-3.&emsp;You have very little trust in me as yet, but it will increase as you turn more and more often to me instead of to your ego for guidance.
+3. You have very little trust in me as yet, but it will increase as you turn more and more often to me instead of to your ego for guidance.
 <sup>2</sup>The results will convince you increasingly that this choice is the only sane one you can make.
 <sup>3</sup>No one who learns from experience that one choice brings peace and joy while another brings chaos and disaster needs additional convincing.
 <sup>4</sup>Learning through rewards is more effective than learning through pain, because pain is an ego illusion, and can never induce more than a temporary effect.